 Alexandrovna dressed as

-a 17th century royal woman for
+a 17th-century royal woman for

 a ball at the Winter Palace.

 Another remarkable aspect of the dress is the color itself.
-Through episode II and III most of Amidala’s wardrobe is dark blue, purple, dark red and black, with the exceptional white.
+Through Episodes II and III most of Amidala’s wardrobe is dark blue, purple, dark red and black, with the exceptional white.
 All these are colors usually identified with royalty.
 This design strays from this and goes with a green-yellow palette.
 This is done to underline the fact that this is not an “official” gown.
 She wears this dress because she doesn’t want to be recognized.
 It’s also because of this that the gown takes the “shapelessness” from the traditional Russian gown.
 Most of her dresses are pretty revealing, stressing the feminine shape of the character.
 By hiding that shape under the conic overdress she becomes almost a different person.

 This change in color, though, is not unique to this design.
 It's actually done a couple of times throughout both "The attack of the clones" and "Revenge of the Sith", and it's always associated with a less "official" situation.